johanix/draft-berra-dnsop-announce-scanner/draft-berra-dnsop-announce-scanner-00.md

 ## **2.1 Signaling Scanner Presence**

-To signal the presence of a CDS scanner that checks for CDS records once every 24 hours, a parent zone would publish the following DSYNC
+To signal the presence of a scanner that check for CDS and CSYNC records once every 24 hours, a parent zone would publish the following DSYNC
-record:

-parent.example.
+records:

+_dsync.parent.example.
 IN DSYNC CDS NOTIFY 1440 .
+_dsync.parent.example.
+IN DSYNC CSYNC NOTIFY 1440 .

-The presence of this record informs the child operator that the parent zone operates a scanner for CDS records with a 1440-minute (= 24h) interval.
+The presence of these records informs the child operator that the parent zone operates a scanner for both CDS and CSYNC records with a 1440-minute (= 24h) interval.

 ## **2.2 Signaling Absence of a Scanner**

 To explicitly signal the absence of a scanner, the parent zone would set the port field to 0:

-parent.example.
+_dsync.parent.example.
 IN DSYNC CDS NOTIFY 0 .
+_dsync.parent.example.
+IN DSYNC CSYNC NOTIFY 0 .

-The precence of this record indicate that the parent zone does not operate a scanner for CDS records.
+The presence of these records indicate that the parent zone does not operate a scanner for CDS or CSYNC records.

+## **2.3 Wildcard and Child-specific Methods**

+Parent zones can also use the wildcard and child-specific methods to signal the presence or absence of scanners as described in {{?I-D.draft-ietf-dnsop-generalized-notify}}.

+For example:

+*._dsync.parent.example.
+IN DSYNC CDS NOTIFY 0 .
+*._dsync.parent.example.
+IN DSYNC CSYNC NOTIFY 0 .

+or

+child._dsync.parent.example.
+IN DSYNC CDS NOTIFY 0 .
+child._dsync.parent.example.
+IN DSYNC CSYNC NOTIFY 0 .

 # **3. Operational Considerations**